Giuseppe Allamano: Legacy

 His idea for an annual day for missionaries came in 1927 when Pope Pius XI instituted World Mission Day.

 Beatification

-The beatification process commenced under Pope Pius XII in 1944 and the commencement of the diocesan process in Turin conferred upon him the title Servant of God.
-The local process concluded its work in 1951 and received the formal decree of ratification several decades later on 5 October 1984.
+The diocesan process commenced in 1944 in Turin and concluded its work in 1951.
+His cause was formally opened in Rome on 19 January 1952, granting him the title of Servant of God.
+It received the formal decree of ratification several decades later on 5 October 1984.
 In 1987 the Positio was submitted to the Roman Congregation for the Causes of Saints for further evaluation.

 Pope John Paul II proclaimed on 13 May 1989 that Allamano be made Venerable after he recognized that the late priest had lived a life of heroic virtue.

 The miracle attributed to him for beatification was ratified on 17 October 1986 following the conclusion of a diocesan tribunal.
 John Paul II approved the miracle on 10 July 1990 and beatified him on 7 October 1990.